Originally published on kevinmd.com

 Not anytime soon.
-Medicare’s newer payment models starting with Medicare’s Merit-based Incentive Payment System (MIPS) and Accountable Care Organizations (ACOs) are built on top of fee-for-service coding.
+Medicare’s newer payment models including Alternative Payment Models (APMs)and Accountable Care Organizations (ACOs) are built on top of fee-for-service coding.

 One of the key metrics of success in the ACO model is the cost benchmark.
 Did the ACO spend more or less than the benchmark in caring for the patients attributed to it?
 And cost is measured based on—you guessed it–fee-for-service claims submitted for the attributed beneficiaries during the contract year.
 Medical practices will be submitting claims with CPT and HCPCS codes for the foreseeable future.

 Urban legend #2: Payment for medical services will be based directly on diagnosis coding in the HCC model, like the DRG model

 Payment for a claim continues to be paid based on what was done, CPT® and HCPCS coding.
 Some groups may have contracts with capitation, but still submit a fee-for-service claim.
 Diagnosis coding continues to establish the medical necessity for service.

 How does HCC coding matter?
 The disease burden of the panel of patients is measured through diagnosis codes submitted on claims and will affect the end of year payment reconciliation.
 HCC coding normalizes this medical risk.
 That is, it levels the playing field among ACOs, some of which will have sicker and older patients than others.
 But these risk score are part of the reconciliation along with cost and quality.
-They are not the basis upon which payments are based.
+They are not the basis upon which payments for an individual claim are made.

 This is in contrast to how Medicare Advantage plans are paid based on HCCs.
 Their payment from CMS depends directly on the HCC codes submitted on claims and on supplemental diagnosis submissions from the MA plan to CMS.